 Form an Auction Item Committee

-Auction item procurement is a complex process, so it’s best to get multiple people involved.
-Assemble a committee of staff members, board members, and volunteers, and plan an initial meeting (either in-person or via video conference) to collaboratively brainstorm your live auction item wishlist.
+Plan an initial meeting (either in-person or via video conference) to collaboratively brainstorm your live auction item wishlist.
 Write down as many ideas as possible, then prioritize them based on how much you want them and how easy they’ll be to secure.
+Once you’ve finalized your must-have and nice-to-have prizes, divide up sourcing responsibilities among your committee members, taking their skills and connections into account as you delegate tasks.

 Leverage Corporate Sponsorships

-Wrapping Up: Additional Resources on Live Auctions
+Wrapping Up: Additional Resources on Nonprofit Auctions

 For more information on fundraising auctions, check out these resources: